Model Higgs bundles in exceptional components of the $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-character variety: Introduction

 \end{proposition} Note that an analogous additivity property for the Toledo invariant was established by M. Burger, A. Iozzi and A. Wienhard in \cite{BIW} from the point of view of fundamental group representations.
 It implies in particular that the connected sum of maximal parabolic $G$-Higgs bundles is again a maximal (non-parabolic) $G$-Higgs bundle.
+This property provides, however, a useful tool in order to construct models in components of Higgs bundle moduli spaces that are not necessarily maximal.

 We find model Higgs bundles in \emph{all} exceptional components of the maximal $\text{Sp(4}\text{,}\mathbb{R}\text{)}$-Higgs bundle moduli space; these models are described by hybrid Higgs bundles.
 In the case when $G=\text{Sp(4}\text{,}\mathbb{R}\text{)}$, considering all possible decompositions of a surface $\Sigma$ along a simple, closed, separating geodesic is sufficient in order to obtain representations in the desired components of ${{\mathsf{\mathcal{M}}}^{\max }}$, which are fully distinguished by the calculation of the degree of a line bundle.
-This degree equals the Euler class for a hybrid representation as defined by O. Guichard and A. Wienhard, although these invariants live naturally in different cohomology groups.
+This degree can be identified with the Euler class for a hybrid representation as defined by O. Guichard and A. Wienhard, although these invariants live naturally in different cohomology groups.

 The content of the article is described next.
 Sections 2 and 3 include the necessary definitions on $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles and parabolic $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundles respectively.
 We provide the set-up on which our gluing construction will be developed and no new results are included here.
 Sections 4, 5 and 6 contain the analytic machinery for the establishment of a general gluing construction for parabolic $G$-Higgs bundles over a complex connected sum of Riemann surfaces, while in Section 7 we are combining the arguments from these three sections to derive our main theorems.
 The final Section 8 deals with the question of obtaining models in the desired exceptional components of the $\text{Sp}\left( 4,\mathbb{R} \right)$-Higgs bundle moduli space.
 Moreover, we include here the discussion on the comparison between the invariants for maximal Higgs bundles and the topological invariants for Anosov representations constructed by O. Guichard and A. Wienhard.